-University open days are a great opportunity to help you or your son or daughter decide where they really want to study.
+University open days are a great opportunity to help you decide where you want to study.

 Many universities require you to book onto the open day far in advance.
-Because of this, I missed out on quite a few open days that I would have liked to attend (I almost think it’s an initial test to rule out all of us who aren’t super organised!
-Probably not – but still, don’t get caught out!)
+Because of this, I missed out on quite a few open days that I would have liked to attend (I almost think it’s an initial test to rule out all of us who aren’t super organised).

-Go and check out the department, sports grounds, the library etc. Also, be sure to go and see the student accommodation.
+Check out the department, sports grounds, the library etc. Also, be sure to go and see the student accommodation.
 Particularly when it comes to Oxbridge colleges, accommodation can vary massively between colleges.
-Some blocks will be new and refurbished while others will be more traditional with dodgy plumbing!
+Some blocks will be new and refurbished, while others will be more traditional with dodgy plumbing!
 Some accommodation will have the option of en-suite rooms while others have a bathroom shared between six.
-Some colleges also have off-site accommodation for second/third years so it’s worth finding out if this is the case and if so, how far it is from main college or from your department.
-Just remember, this is going to be your or your child’s home for the next few years, so make sure they will be happy living there!

 Another aspect to consider is how far your college/accommodation is from your department.

 Again, talk to current students.
 When I went to see Robinson College on the Cambridge open day, it seemed like ages away from my lecture sites.
-But after talking to students who told me a short-cut, I realised it wasn’t actually as far as I thought.
+But after talking to students who told me about a shortcut, I realised it wasn’t as far as I thought.
 The good thing about the Oxbridge open days is that all the colleges (or at least most) will be open for you to visit on the day.
-While this is convenient, you can’t expect to go and see every college on one day.
-So decide beforehand which colleges in particular, you’d like to explore and find out more about.
+While this is convenient, you can’t expect to go and see every college in one day.
+So decide beforehand which colleges, in particular, you’d like to explore and find out more about.

 Looking for application support to receive your dream university offer?

 We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your university application.